-This story appeared in 2003 in Soundings East.
+This story originally appeared in Soundings East.

 By Chris Evans